JessicaMulein/JessicaMulein/README.md

   - President/COO and founder of Digital Defiance, a non-profit Open Source Engineering Guild
   - Open Source advocate and contributor
   - Women's, minority, and disabled rights advocate
-  - Disabled from MS (Multiple Sclerosis), COPD, long COVID, and metastatic thyroid cancer
+  - Disabled due to aggressive/advanced metastatic thyroid cancer, COPD, long COVID
+  - Strong chance of losing my voice to thyroid cancer surgery in early 2024.
+[Play.HT](https://play.ht) has generously donated a subscription for me to use to clone my voice before it is taken from me.
+Also investigating Open Source approaches like Realtime Voice Cloning and OpenVoice.

 Much is "up in the air" or "on pause" right now due to cancer's impact on my health and mental health.